phpearth/docs/faq/misc/structure.md

 installation, managing 3rd party dependencies, and more.

 The default special `composer.json` file is located in the top root directory of the project.
-In this file all Composer configuration and dependencies are defined.
+In this file, all Composer configuration and dependencies are defined.

-Composer creates a `vendor` directory in the project root directory which contain 3rd party dependencies (libraries, components, plugins...).
+The Composer creates a `vendor` directory in the project root directory which contains 3rd party dependencies (libraries, components, plugins...).

 ## PHP source code files